 Remote CFO services are usually more flexible.
 The business pays for a defined scope, such as monthly financial reviews, forecasting, or strategic modeling.
 That keeps senior finance guidance available without adding a permanent executive seat.

 Cost should not be evaluated only against hours.
 The better question is whether CFO support prevents bad financial decisions, improves cash timing, identifies margin leakage, or helps the business grow with more control.
+To see the gap for your own situation, use our free fractional CFO cost calculator; it loads payroll taxes, benefits, and overhead onto the full-time salary so you compare true cost, not sticker price.

 When a full-time CFO makes sense